Prabesh-Gautam/JS-Fun-mini-projects/README.md

-# JS-Fun-mini-projects
+# JS-Play-On-Press
-This repository contains some fun projects done by me while learning the language.
+This repository contains the code of Play on Press app.
+# Working
+Every time when a user press a button shown in the app in their keyboard a unique song is played.